paritytech/polkadot-sdk/src/api/transaction_unstable_submitAndWatch.md

 `null` can be sent back in case the block is no longer in any block of the best chain.
 This is the state a transaction starts in.

-`hash` is a string containing the hexadecimal-encoded hash of the header of the block. `index` is a string containing an integer indicating the 0-based index of this transaction within the body of this block.
+`hash` is a string containing the hexadecimal-encoded hash of the header of the block. `index` is an integer indicating the 0-based index of this transaction within the body of this block.

 If multiple `bestChainBlockIncluded` events happen in a row, the JSON-RPC server is allowed to skip all but the last.